-Criterion 2.5 Expected impact and dissemination plan - 10% of the total score of Criterion 2 (See section C5 of the Funding Application)
+Criterion 2.5 Expected impact and dissemination plan - 10% of the total score of Criterion 2

+(See section C5 of Funding Application)

 To what extent is the expected scientific output of the proposed work realistically described and how likely is it to lead to significant progress in the field?
 How will the proposed research impact (the visibility of) the host institution, PI and research team?
 Also, comment on the quality of the proposed measures to disseminate the scientific output of the proposal.
 Social, economic, or cultural impact should be considered only if relevant for the proposed research.
+Please take into account that these are basic research projects, thus any industrial application or TRL can be considered a strength, but cannot be penalized if absent.
+This is valid also for e.g., social or economical impact.

-Criterion 3 - no individual score, no contribution to the other scores

-Budget; this section will not be scored
+Criterion 3 - no individual score, no contribution to the other scores Budget; this section will not be scored